Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	- Choosing Bikes over cars
 	- Especially in Oxford not great for cars
-	- Consumers more health concession bike good exercise Political and Economic tensions are high all over the world at the moment .
-The effect this would have on a bike
+	- Consumers more health concession bike good exercise
+- Political and Economic tensions are high all over the world at the moment .
+The effect this would have on a bike repair shop would be negligible.

 ##### Porter's Five Forces Analysis